 With the sheer volume of choice knowing your style goal will help you narrow down your rug options.
 The next important aspect to help you select a rug is colour.
 In case you don’t already know, a good colour scheme starts with three colours.

-Once you define a colour scheme and you have selected the colour of the focal pieces of your space such as a dining table, sofa or bed, then you can select the rug from your colour palette.
+First, define a colour scheme.
+Then, select the colour of the focal pieces of your space such as a dining table, sofa or bed.
+After that, you can choose the rug from your colour palette.
 For example, if your colour scheme is black, white and grey.
 Let’s say your bed is black, your bedside table is white and then your rug will naturally be grey.

-Time and again it has proven that knowing your style goal and colour scheme from the beginning of your home interiors project will be your guiding light in all your selections.
+Time and again, it has proven that knowing your style goal from the start is essential.
+Also, having a color scheme from the beginning of your home interiors project will guide you in all your selections.

 Best material for your rug